 How long does it take to get Innovations Waiver Services?

 Unfortunately, there are not enough Waiver “slots” for everyone who needs one in NC.
-Each of the state’s six Local Management Entities/Managed Care Organizations (LME/MCO) keeps a wait list of people who have requested the Waiver.
+Each of the state’s four Local Management Entities/Managed Care Organizations (LME/MCO) keeps a wait list of people who have requested the Waiver.
 The wait list can be ten years long or longer.
 Waiver slots are awarded on a first come-first served basis, so the sooner you get on the list the better.

 How do I apply for the Innovations Waiver?